StudioAPIPricing

 Step 1: Navigating the Roblox Polygon Limit

 Roblox has strict engine constraints to ensure games run smoothly on mobile phones and older tablets.
 Historically, Roblox enforced a strict 10K-polygon limit per MeshPart.
 While they have recently expanded this limit for newer workflows, keeping individual parts under 10,000 triangles is still the gold standard for game optimization.
+Check Roblox's mesh requirements for the latest limits.

 Step 2: Uploading via the Asset Manager

-- Open your game in Roblox Studio.
+1. Open your game in Roblox Studio.

-- Go to the View tab at the top of your screen and click Asset Manager.
+2. Go to the View tab at the top of your screen and click Asset Manager.

-- Click the Bulk Import button (the icon looks like a folder with an upward arrow).
+3. Click the Bulk Import button (the icon looks like a folder with an upward arrow).

-.FBXfile of your Triverse car, along with the generated texture maps (usually an Albedo/Color map, a Normal map, and a Roughness map). - Click Apply All and let Roblox upload the assets to the cloud.
+4. Select the .FBX file of your car, along with the generated texture maps (usually an Albedo/Color map, a Normal map, and a Roughness map).

 Step 3: Setting Up SurfaceAppearance (PBR Textures)

-MeshIdto the car you just uploaded in the Asset Manager. - Hover over your new
+2. In the Properties window, set the MeshId to the car you just uploaded in the Asset Manager.

-- NormalMap: Link the purple/blue Normal map image.
+• NormalMap: Link the purple/blue Normal map image.
 This tells the engine how light should bounce off the car's grill, panel gaps, and tire treads, giving fake 3D depth to flat surfaces.

-- RoughnessMap: Link the Roughness map.
+• RoughnessMap: Link the Roughness map.
 This dictates which parts of the car are shiny (like polished metal or glass) and which are matte (like rubber tires).

 Frequently Asked Questions about Roblox Studio UV Map